tomeryeh/demo/chat/tutorial.103.md

 }
 ```

-We use a new _subscribe_ property to our option object.
+We use a new `subscribe` property to our `options` object.
 We subscribe to the room notifications on Kuzzle side only if it set to true.

 #### unsubscribe method